Animal physiotherapy is considered an essential addition to the medical and surgical treatment of animals

 - owner education and advice.

-Animal physiotherapy is also sometimes referred to as veterinary physiotherapy.
+Animal physiotherapy can also be referred to as veterinary physiotherapy.

 Types of animal physiotherapy